It costs how much? Saving for your child’s education

 Costs are high…and rising

-For the 2016-2017 academic year, the average cost for tuition, fees, room and board, and books was $24,610 at an in-state public college and $49,320 at a private college.
-And the price tag is only going to get steeper.
-College tuition rates are projected to rise 6% annually.
-That means babies born in 2017 may have to spend as much $500,000 if they want to attend a private college in 2035.
-And don’t count on a scholarship covering the tab.
+The average cost for tuition, fees, room and board, and books is $35,551 per student per year.
+2 And the price tag is only going to get steeper.
+For babies born in 2023 who will enroll in college in 2041, it’s estimated the average cost of a four-year degree at that point will cost $442,697.85.
+2 And don’t count on a scholarship covering the tab.
 Statistics show that less than 1 percent of students who enroll full-time at four-year colleges receive enough money to pay the full cost of attendance.